 Redhook's Copperhook was the first spring beer I noticed in the grocery store, so I picked it up.
 It was on sale for $6.49.
 That's a fair price but I wouldn't go much higher.
 (I'll discuss my philosophy about beer prices in another entry).

-Alaska's Copper River salmon run is one of the most famous in the world.
+The color of this beer is more amber than copper despite the name.
+Pictured on the label are salmon, and Alaska's Copper River salmon run is one of the most famous in the world.
 Because Redhook started out in Washington state and Copper River salmon are flown directly to Washington for shipment to the rest of the country, that could account for the name of the beer as well.
 (Aside: Copper River salmon should start showing up in grocery stores in May.)

 (Update: My theory on the name is true, according to the linked story.)